Understand the bigger picture of data available in Meiro

 The chart above websites and Marketo collect the highest customer data, while Net promotes scores the lowest.

 |The number of events per event type(1)||

 Shows how many actions customers performed, the type of actions performed, and on which platforms your customer is engaging the most with your brand.

 Shows how up to date events are.

-The example above shows that the oldest event is "Contact form submitted on the web", 128 days, 18 hours.
-This time is extremely long, requires investigation.
+The example above shows that the oldest event is the "Contact form submitted on the web", 128 days, 18 hours.
+This time is exceptionally long, requires investigation.

 |The number of customers per attribute(3)||

-Helps to evaluate the scale of the information about your customers across the data sources.
-In this way, you can evaluate what kind of data you can use to analyse, and determine which data source holds the highest amount of the information.
+It helps to evaluate the scale of the information about your customers across the data sources.
+In this way, you can determine what kind of data you can use to analyse, and determine which data source holds the highest information.
 You can evaluate the scale of the information about your customers across the data sources.